mrjoelkemp/awesome-paid-open-source/README.md

 - [Brunch](http://brunch.io) (MIT) is sponsored by [Hell Yeah](http://hellyeah.is).
 - [NeoVim](https://github.com/neovim/neovim) (Apache 2.0) is sponsored by donations via [an ongoing BountySource campaign](https://www.bountysource.com/teams/neovim) and a [successful fundraising effort](https://www.bountysource.com/teams/neovim/fundraiser).
 - [Coala](https://github.com/coala-analyzer/coala) (AGPL v3.0) is sponsored by [Appveyor](https://www.appveyor.com).

+### Relevant Licenses

+> A collection of licenses that may be particularly useful for paid open source projects.

+- [Business Source License (BSL)](http://timreview.ca/article/691) is a customizable commercial license with language that defines free vs. commercial use (copy-left), with the ability to switch to a free open source license of your choice after a few years.

 ### Reference